First responder Courses for matatu drivers and traffic police

 ASIRT Kenya partners with various schools that are near roads and have a record of children being involved in road crashes.
 The programs involve training of teachers, parents and students.

-The children and staff were trained on safe use of roads and given reflective sashes to promote their visibility on roads
+The children and staff teachers were trained on safe use of roads and given reflective sashes to promote their visibility on roads.

 2. Promote localized road engineering to keep children safe on their school journey.